Bukixo/udemy-angular4/angular-app/Lesson notes/Directives.md

 ~~~

-####Safe traversal Operator
+### Safe traversal Operator

 When dealing with complex object it is possible that the value of a property may be null or undefined for a period of time.
-For example when calling objects fromdifferent endpoints from a server.
+For example when calling objects from different endpoints from a server.
 Then for that period of time the property field may be null or undefined, this will potentailly cause an issue in the console

 ~~~
 cannot read property "__" of null